devansh2853/AI-Recruiter-Agent/README.md

 cp .env.example .env
 ```

-Fill in your keys and auth config IDs after running `core/auth_config.py`.
+Fill in your Composio and Gemini API Keys.
+Leave the Auth Config IDs for now.

 ### 3. Set up Python environment with `uv`